Step-by-step instructions on how to fix your home theater. Like.

 Entertainment, then, used to be a one-way street.
-Soap operas, a captivating story arc and millions of people hooked on cliffhangers or quiz shows, with the promise of fame and even fortune.
+Soap operas, with a captivating story arc and millions of people hooked on cliffhangers, or quiz shows, with the promise of fame and even fortune.

-Being seen or heard was in itself hedonistic - on the radio, making a song request on a TV show or being fastest fingers first.
+Being seen or heard was in itself hedonistic: whether on the radio, making a song request on a TV show or being fastest fingers first.
 What YouTube gave hundreds of thousands of Indians was a megaphone and a personal stage.

 YouTube became the catalyst from people simply taking in information to making people believe that they could imprint their voice on this information.